 Investment returns, management fees, and efficient taxation are all important when it comes to the big picture on where to invest your money.
-If you’re confident your dollars are working for you in the right places, you have more time to focus on your goals.
+If you are confident your dollars are working for you in the right places, you have more time to focus on your goals.

-In this week’s podcast, we cover how to best structure your investment accounts and get the most out of your money.
+This week’s podcast covers how to best structure your investment accounts and get the most out of your money.

-How do we manage our investments during a pandemic, is there such a thing as the ideal portfolio?
+How do we manage our investments?
+Is there such a thing as the ideal portfolio?

-When the market is volatile it’s unsettling to see our investments fluctuate in value, but pandemic or not, commitment to the process is key: set your goals, agree on a time horizon and stick with it through good or bad.
+When the market is volatile, it’s unsettling to see our investments fluctuate in value, but commitment to the process is key: set your goals, agree on a time horizon and stick with it through good or bad.

 Try to avoid making emotional decisions even if the news reports are shocking.
-The biggest mistake people make in times of volatility is selling low and missing out on the upside that will inevitably happen.
+People’s biggest mistake in times of volatility is selling low and missing out on the upside that will inevitably happen.
 The market always goes up over time.

-An ideal portfolio is one that is designed specifically for you based on your risk tolerance and goals.
-Instead of going at it alone seek the help of an advisor you can trust; one you can have a candid conversation with.
+An ideal portfolio is designed specifically for you based on your risk tolerance and goals.
+Instead of going at it alone, seek the help of an advisor you can trust, one you can have a candid conversation with.

-You need to know your goals and timeframe to know whether to take advantage of the market or to be conservative.
-If you have a long-term timescale there are certainly opportunities in the market right now.
-Timing the market is very difficult.
-If you get it wrong by just by one day it could have a major effect on your net return.
+You need to know your goals and timeframe to know whether to take advantage of the market or be conservative.
+If you have a long-term timescale, there are certainly opportunities in the market right now.
+Timing the market is challenging.
+If you get it wrong by just by one day, it could have a major effect on your net return.
 It is important to stay on track and stay invested.